TA-code-ai/DIP-Project-Codes/README.md

 # DIP-Project-Codes
-This is a repository for uploading a codes I have generated for Digital Image Processing course.
+This is a repository for uploading the codes I have generated for Digital Image Processing course.
 I hope they can help you in your future projects.
 # Code Pipeline
 The codes are used for a pipeline.
 This pipeline is used to generate more data, which will be used to train cutting-edge object detection models such as YOLO model.
 # Initial Dataset